FruitPunchSamurai1961/ChooseYourOwnAdventure/README.md

 [Sheshan Patel](https://www.linkedin.com/in/sheshan-patel/) - sheshan1781@gmail.com

 ##Special Thanks to [Jon Calhoun](https://twitter.com/joncalhoun)
-You're course has really helped me and I can't wait to do more of them.
+Your course has really helped me and I can't wait to do more of them.
 Thanks a lot!